 D. Intermarché started a campaign to sell all unattractive produce at a normal price, inspiring others to do the same.

-Question 34: The word in paragraph 3 is closest in meaning to _______.
+Question 34: The word discarding in paragraph 3 is closest in meaning to _______.

 A. demanding B. rejecting C. accepting D. purchasing